Electrical contractors in

 Permit Requirements

-Electrical permits required through New Castle County Building Department for most work.
-Permit fees range $25-200 depending on scope.
-Simple outlet additions may be exempt.
+Electrical permits required through New Castle County for most electrical work except minor repairs.
+Permit fees range from $50-200 depending on scope.
+Commercial work requires separate permits and plan review.

 Inspection Schedule